wangyu-sd/RetroExplainer/README.md

 For multi-step predictions, you can click [here](https://drive.google.com/file/d/1HxDJKe5WyHFet-YOmWP3EpOwT_uAR3yr/view?usp=share_link) to get purchasable molecule set, and put it under the folder `/data/multi-step/retro_data/dataset/`.

 We provide a more robust checkpoint trained on larger scale datasets, which takes about a week on three 3090 GPUs.
 You can download the checkpoint [here](https://drive.google.com/file/d/10KbVCOIepgwLvUhCEOlKiwSigV5XyfVz/view?usp=share_link).
 And don't forget put it under the folder `model_saved`.
 Note that this version need a larger vocabulary of leaving groups, you can click [here](https://drive.google.com/file/d/1Cr5yfr4h3knewwGUnZB02TLRbGTd3nFC/view?usp=share_link) to get the vocabulary.
-And put the 'leaving_group.pt' under the folder 'data/multi-step/'.
+And put the `leaving_group.pt` under the folder `data/multi-step/`.

 You can get the reasoning process and their energy scores by modifying ` smi_list` in  `api_for_multisetp.py`: